Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Intellectual Property (JD), Intellectual Property (LLMC), Intellectual Property Law (LLMG)
+Concentration(s): Intellectual Property (JD), Intellectual Property (LLMUS), Intellectual Property Law (LLMG)

 This course places students at local law firms and companies to provide legal assistance to local individuals (inventors, artists, musicians, and others) and tech and media companies in the areas of patent prosecution, patent searching, trademark prosecution, filing of provisional and utility patents, intellectual property litigation, intellectual property transactions, and related areas (including copyright and trade secret law).
-Students will be supervised by attorneys at the local law firms and companies as well as the professors.
-Students begin work during the first week of the semester with companies and law firms and meet one-on-one with the professors on a regular basis.
-Additionally, the course begins with a “boot camp” that meets on the first and third Friday of the semester, from 11:30 am - 2:30 pm, covering the core practical aspects of patent, trademark, copyright, and trade secret law.
+Students will be supervised by attorneys at the local law firms and companies as well as the professor.
+Students begin work during the first week of the semester with companies and law firms and meet one-on-one with the professor on a regular basis.
+Additionally, the course begins with a “boot camp” that meets twice for three hours at the beginning of the semester (days and times TBD), covering the core practical aspects of patent, trademark, copyright, and trade secret law.
 There are no scheduled classes during the remainder of the semester.
 An application process will be used to select students for the course.
-Students who registered for the course in previous academic years may not apply for the course for 2023-2024 without the permission of the Professor.
-Applications (see below) are due Friday, April 7.
-An information session will be held on Wednesday, March 29, from noon - 1 pm (see Sidebar for details).
+Students who registered for the course in previous academic years may not apply for the course for 2024-2025 without the permission of Professor Ted Sichelman.
+Applications (here -- see also link below) are due Friday, April 5.
+An information in-person and Zoom session will be held on Wednesday, March 27, from noon - 1 pm, and will also be recorded (see upcoming Sidebars for details).

 Additional Information: Application